-- the Analyst will follow up and attempt to receive materials;
+- The Analyst will follow up and attempt to receive materials.

-- the Commissioner may contact the ‘head’.
+- If necessary, the DoC will escalate to the Deputy Commissioner or the Commissioner, who may contact the ‘head’.

 - The Analyst will review materials received and do some initial analysis to determine the direction of the investigation.

-- additionally, copies of the final report will be sent to the Deputy Minister of Justice, other relevant Deputy Ministers and any others as directed by the Commissioner.
+– Additionally, copies of the final report will be sent to the Deputy Minister of Justice, other relevant Deputy Ministers and any others as directed by the Commissioner.

 The Report is now issued.